RavenCutie21/Voice-Changer-Settings/README.md

 Colab: f0-CREPE_TINY,Chunk 192 is the lowest you can go, but do something safer like the screenshot below,Extra8192,Tune Voice dependant but range is -12 to +12,Index 0 or 1,Gain In0.7 Out1.4,Model type PTH, no idea why ONNX is performing worse for me but you can try it out.

 Please follow the dark mode screenshot of advanced settings in the Advanced Settings tab.
-They seem to work infinitely better, just remember if its not working for you these are just what i got to work for me
+They seem to work way better and it seems to be what you would run on a DUAL PC setup, just remember if its not working for you these are just what i got to work for me

 ![Colab](https://github.com/YunaOneeChan/Voice-Changer-Settings/blob/main/Quick%20Settings%20Images/Colabv2.png)